aymanxdev/aymanxdev/README.md

 👨‍💻 I’m looking to collaborate on React, Python or any interesting projects
 📚 Published two peer-reviewed articles on AI and Blockchain technology and cybersecurity
 🐈  🐶  🐹  🐿  I love pets!
 🙋‍♂️ Currently looking for a full-time job in London
-🌏 Brainstorming application ideas for social good and sustainability
+🌏 Brainstorming web application ideas for social good and sustainability ( DM me if you wanna collaborate)

 🔧 Rebuilding my portfolio with Gatsby and Sanity. >> check out my new portfolio [here](https://aymanx.io/)